hyperledger-labs/blockchain-carbon-accounting/multi-cloud-deplyoment/README.md

 ## 3. Prerequisites
 #### 3.1 Domain Names
-1.1.
-Create subdomains for fabric-ca, fabric-peer, and fabric-orderer, e.g., fabric-ca.emissionsaccounting.yourdomain.com 1.2.
-Link subdomains to nginx ingress IP address ( at cluster management level) after you you started the nginx ingress as describe in step 3.2.
+1. Create subdomains for fabric-ca, fabric-peer, and fabric-orderer, e.g., fabric-ca.emissionsaccounting.yourdomain.com
+2. Link subdomains to nginx ingress IP address (at cluster management level) after you've started the nginx ingress as describe in step 3.2.
 #### 3.2 Kubernetes
 You need to have a running Kubernetes cluster.
 You need to deploy one nginx ingress controller to your Kubernetes cluster.